mdailey/minimal-jwt/README.md

 superiority of JWT to other solutions.
 It may be difficult to verify those claims or see the holes in the claims.

-You'll also see a lot of security experts poo-pooing JWTs, mainly because of how easy it is to do things wrong with them plus the very real vulnerability to XSS they introduce discussed above.
+You'll also see security experts poo-pooing JWTs, because of how easy it is to do things wrong with them and the very significant vulnerability to XSS they introduce as discussed above.

-The main reason devs might legitimately love JWTs is that they are easy to understand, are explicitly dealt with by your client code, easy to generate, easy to verify, and easy to pass around in HTTP headers, as the example here and countless online tutorials online show.
+What devs seem to like about this solution is that the client and server are nicely decoupled.
+There is no session storage on the server.

+The main reasons devs seem to legitimately love JWTs:

+- The solution is simple and easy to understand.
+With the help of a library like jsonwebtoken, tokens are easy to generate and verify.

+- The client explicitly handles the passing of the authentication token in a HTTP header.

+- The client and server are nicely decoupled.
+The server is stateless (except the application state stored in the database, of course) with no need for session management.

-Is that solution worth the risk to your users and your application data posed by opening yourself up to the possibility of XSS attacks?
+Are these benefits worth the risk to your users and your application data posed by opening yourself up to the possibility of XSS attacks?